 Nina Bekele , Google

-Hussein Milanzi,, Department of Climate Change and Meteorological Services (DCCMS)
+Hussein Milanzi, Department of Climate Change and Meteorological Services

 show more

-Anticipatory Action after the reset: cost-effectiveness in a tight financing landscape
+Anticipatory Action within the humanitarian reset: cost-effectiveness in a tight financing landscape

 Speakers